 ACDOCA is something like a master table, designed to be the table from where all views draw their information.
 This reduces the database footprint while at the same time making the system more efficient as all accessible data is in one place.
 However, there are elements within HANA that do not support the ACDOCA and these need to be noted since they will be limited by their access to BSEG defined values.
 Additionally, not every SAP Fiori app supports the ACDOCA table layout and the model defined for the OData may need to be adjusted to reflect new fields in the table in order to generate the correct display of fetched information.

-Financial statements can be viewed with transaction code F.01 or through the Fiori application Financial Statements.
+Financial statements can be viewed with transaction code F.01 or through the Fiori application Financial Statements, depending on website usability issues.
 Sadly, the reports presented through these media can be neither exported nor downloaded, meaning that the snapshot is basically an instantaneous look at the financial soundness of the company.
 There are also small issues with displaying data, such as an inability to display accounts with a balance of zero within the application.
 The Financial Statements application is very much an impromptu view of the financials of the company.